-I - Self Realisation and Non-Duality
+I - Self Realisation, Non-Duality and Enlightenment

 Our inner journey takes us through the labyrinth of our ego structures to discover our true-Self (at the core of our being).
 A labyrinth differs from a maze in that it only has one path which leads to the centre, so the path is already mapped out for us – all we have to do is walk it.
 If we stop resisting and controlling, the flow of life will naturally carry us to our destination.
 Some parts of the journey will be tough and others will be wonderful, but they will all be experiential opportunities for the reintegration, development and liberation of our consciousness.